cdevshub/afero-devdocs/docs/LinuxSDK-FullImageUpdate.md

 #### Run and Package the Build

-**1.** Run the build.
+**1**&nbsp;&nbsp;Run the build.
 The example below shows BitBake compiling and building the image for `BUILD_TYPE=prod` (as you normally would):

 ```